paulkarikari/paulkarikari/README.md

 If you are scaling Azure Databricks in a regulated environment, I can help with:

-- architecture definition and review readiness
+- defining target architecture and getting it review-ready for architecture, security, and risk forums
-- governance and control-by-design
+- embedding governance and controls directly into platform and data workflows
-- implementation acceleration with clear operating boundaries
+- accelerating implementation through hands-on Databricks, SQL, Python, and Terraform delivery
-- evidence and assurance alignment for high-scrutiny delivery
+- aligning evidence and assurance so high-scrutiny delivery remains defensible in production

 ## Let's Connect